CS2401-Fall2021/lab-8-BST/README.md

 * You can allow *m* mistakes in a BST, but no more!
 Remember, BSTs have every node's left value less than or equal to the node's value, and the right value greater than or equal to.
 A mistake is if this is not the case.

 * Sometimes we get trees that look less like actual trees and more like linked lists.
 That's not great either!
-If our maximum tree depth in a tree that holds n items is more than k*log(n), we didn't do a good enough job and need to toss out that tree.
+If our maximum tree hegiht in a tree that holds n items is more than k*log(n), we didn't do a good enough job and need to toss out that tree.

 ## Node Class
 We start each tree at a Node root.
 Node is defined in Node.java.
 While you may add fields, you cannot remove them or change the exisiting constructor if you wish the autograder to work properly.